 The information on this page is based on a number of underlying datasets, most of which are updated monthly.
 We maintain an update schedule which explains which version of each dataset we are currently relying on.

-Land registry data shows two sales for 136 CHERRY TREE ROAD since 1st January 1995.
-The below table shows the price paid for the two sales, along with the average detached price in the Buckinghamshire local authority area for the corresponding sale date.
-One of the two 136 CHERRY TREE ROAD sales was for above the average price, whilst the other was for below the average price.
+Land registry data shows three sales for 136 CHERRY TREE ROAD since 1st January 1995.
+The below table shows the price paid for the three sales, along with the average detached price in the Buckinghamshire local authority area for the corresponding sale date.
+Two of the three 136 CHERRY TREE ROAD sales were for above the average price, whilst one was for below the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).

 Date | Price | HPI Price | Variation from HPI |